 Most of the Indian Oceans high seas are too deep to be fished.
-However, there are a number of topographic features at depths between 700 and 1,800 metres where some deep sea fisheries were developed, starting "around 1998 and proceeded very rapidly through a boom-and-bust scenario prior to stabilizing at a low level with a handful of vessels from 2004."
-However, "catches of alfonsino and deep water sharks have increased between 2014 and 2016, whereas orange roughy catches remained similar."
-63 targeted by vessels in these areas identified orange roughy as depleted, whilst the other six species had an unknown status.
-As one of the longest living species of fish in the ocean, with a particularly late maturity, restoring orange roughy populations presents a serious challenge.
+However, there are a number of topographic features at depths between 700 and 1,800 metres where some deep sea fisheries were developed, starting "around 1998 and proceeded very rapidly through a boom-andbust scenario prior to stabilizing at a low level with a handful of vessels from 2004."
+However, "catches of alfonsino and deep water sharks have increased between 2014 and 2016, whereas orange roughy catches remained similar."63

+There are no comprehensive stock assessments agreed for the two main species caught in Indian Ocean deep sea fisheries (alfonsino and orange roughy) due to insufficient data.
+A recent FAO study looking at the seven species targeted by vessels in these areas identified orange roughy as depleted, whilst the other six species had an unknown status.64 As one of the longest living species of fish in the ocean, with a particularly late maturity, restoring orange roughy populations presents a serious challenge.
 That same study states that catches of demersal elasmobranchs (sharks and rays) were "significant in the Indian Ocean and northern Atlantic, but much less fished elsewhere."
 Deep sea sharks are extremely vulnerable to fishing.